-Year I Credits 3 Semester I TEACHING OF ATHLETICS-TRACK EVENTS Course Code SOE PES 010104 C0143 Learning Outcomes At the end of the course, the students will be able to: • Describe the fundamentals of short, medium and long distance race events. • Design the make-up of standard athletic track. • Demonstrate the starting and finishing positions of different race events.
-General out-line of the contents of Teaching of Athletic (Track Events) Course Content Introduction of the game/sport and historical development with special refer play area and equipment used in the game/sport, Important tournamed Distinguished sports awards and personalities related to the Game/sport.
-We work out using equipment.
-Fundamental skills, Lead up activities, General proficiating in class competencies and Intramurals, Marking of the play area.
-It measurements of fields.
-Each student teacher is expected to take at least five lessons on track even will be supervised by the faculty members and experts who would discuss and guide them for the future.
-In these lessons, the duration should slowly progressively. ents held at National Carming-up-General rules and their interfundamentals of the transfer of the during the course the merits and de onal and International levels, ral free hand exercises, specific expretations, Duties of officials, he events, rules and regulations, see of the semester.
+Year I Credits 3 Semester I TEACHING OF ATHLETICS-TRACK EVENTS Course Code SOE PES 030104 C0143 Learning Outcomes t the end of the course, the students will be able to: Describe the fundamentals of short, medium and long distance race events.
+Design the make-up of standard athletic track.
+Demonstrate the starting and finishing positions of different race events.
+General out-line of the contents of Teaching of Athletic (Track Events) Course Content Introduction of the game/sport and historical development with special refer play area and equipment used in the game/sport, Important tournamer Distinguished sports awards and personalities related to the Game/sport.
+Was work out using equipment.
+Fundamental skills, Lead up activities, General reference officiating in class competencies and Intramurals, Marking of the play area.
+For measurements of fields.
+Each student teacher is expected to take at least five lessons on track events will be supervised by the faculty members and experts who would discuss and guide them for the future.
+In these lessons, the duration should slowly progressively. nts held at Nationarming-up- Generalles and their interfundamentals of the standard of the standard of the standard of the standard of the merits and design of the standard o onal and International levels, ral free hand exercises, specific repretations, Duties of officials, he events, rules and regulations, see of the semester.
 The lessons merits of the concerned lesson

-Year I Credits 3 Semester ester I TEACHING OF GAMES AND INTRAMURAL-I Course Code SOE PES 010105 C0143 Learning Outcomes At the end of the course, the students will be able to: • Explain the fundamentals of any two games opted by the student. • Sketch the ground markings of specific games. • Demonstrate and describe the rules and regulations of specific games.
-General out-line of the contents of teaching of theory of Games and Sports Introduction of the game/sport and historical development with special reference to India, Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
+Year I Credits 3 Semester I TEACHING OF GAMES AND INTRAMURAL-I Course Code SOE PES 030105 C0143 At the end of the course, the students will be able to: • Explain the fundamentals of any two games opted by the student. • Sketch the ground markings of specific games. • Demonstrate and describe the rules and regulations of specific games.
+General out-line of the contents of teaching of theory of Games and Spo orts Introduction of the game/sport and historical development with special reference to India, Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
 Warming-up- General free hand exercises, specific work out using equipment.
-Fundamental skills, Lead up activities, General rules and their interpretations, Duties of officials, Course Conte ent officiating in class competitions and Intramurals, Marking of the play area.
-Each student teacher is expected to take at least five lessons from any two games opted from (Basketball, Volleyball, Kabaddi, Kho-Kho, Football, and Table Tennis) during the course of the semester.
+Fundamental skills, Lead up activities, General rules and their interpretations, Duties of officials, Course Conte nt officiating in class competitions and Intramurals, Marking of the play area.
+Each student teacher is expected to take at least five lessons from any tv vo games opted f from (Basketball, Volleyball, Kabaddi, Kho-Kho, Football, and Table Tennis) during the course of the semester.
 The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
 In these lessons, the duration should slowly increase and all the parts of the lesson covered progressively.
 Note: students have to select any two games from the above mentioned games